 Select Page

-paradox and leadershipFor sure, our brains prefer simplicity.
+paradox and leadershipNo doubt about it–our brains prefer simplicity.
 I know mine does!

 In a world where we’re pressed for time and performance, we instinctively look for ideas and solutions that support how we think—and ignore evidence to the contrary (the dreaded confirmation bias at work).

-Deciding “either/or” is quick, easy, and sometimes an enormous mistake.
+Deciding “either/or” is quick, easy, and sometimes an enormous mistake, one that endangers our leadership abilities.

 Delivering on both is managing a paradox.